An army of veterans and volunteers organizes online to evacuate Afghans, from thousands of miles away

 “We need people at every gate, 24 hours a day working with the Marines or whatever,” said Reed.
 “People are on the wall and saying, ‘I’ve received this information, I have the signal, I see them in the crowd, let’s get them in.’
 And then they can get on their paperwork once they’re in.
 So that’s the mechanism that we’re trying to build in place.”

-A few hours later they received rumors of gunfire at the airport.
+A few hours later, they received rumors of gunfire at the airport.
 A former interpreter, Lughmani called up a guard he knew was working at the gates and asked in Pashto what was really going on.
 The guard told Lughmani it was only warning shots, and for a moment everyone was relieved.

 “I’ve had a heavy heart now since Kabul went down,” Lughmani told The Post.
 “You can’t sleep.
 You’re tossing and turning.
 You force yourself out of bed because maybe there’s that one extra person you can help.”